 Talent placing coverslip with nail-polish-side down and pressing to seal.
 TXT: Let it dry to harden the polish

-Next, choose the excitation wavelength and focus the excitation laser at the input of the large-core multimode fiber [1].
+Next, set the excitation wavelength and focus the excitation laser at the input of the large-core multimode fiber [1].
 Switch on the camera [2].
 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20897123

-SCREEN: Talent selecting excitation wavelength and focusing laser into fiber.
+Talent setting excitation wavelength and focusing laser into fiber.

-SCREEN: Talent switching the camera on.
+Talent switching the camera on, showing the illumination spot

 Attach a middle section of the fiber to the vibrating membrane of a voice coil which will remove speckle [1].
 Mechanically scramble the fiber by tightly bending it to merge all its spatial modes [2].